edwardgoldring/website/content/home/about.md

 # Biography

 Welcome!
 I'm a Senior Lecturer in Political Science (Comparative Politics) at the [University of Melbourne](https://arts.unimelb.edu.au/school-of-social-and-political-sciences).
-I study authoritarian politics, globally and specifically on North Korea, with my main ongoing work focusing on purges and succession under autocracy.
+I research authoritarian politics, globally and specifically on North Korea, with my main ongoing work focusing on purges and succession under autocracy.

 My first book, [*Purges: How Dictators Fight to Survive*](https://www.cornellpress.cornell.edu/book/9781501787560/purges/#bookTabs=1), was published with Cornell University Press in 2026.

 Related work has been published by [Cambridge University Press](https://www.cambridge.org/core/books/authoritarian-survival-and-leadership-succession-in-north-korea-and-beyond/1D1C44767A9120DF883A297B771EDF08) and in journals including the *British Journal of Political Science*, *Comparative Political Studies*, *Journal of Conflict Resolution*, *Perspectives on Politics*, and *World Politics*.
-The article in *World Politics* won the 2025 Best Article Award from the Democracy and Autocracy Section of the American Political Science Association.
+The [article](https://piirs.princeton.edu/news/2025/%E2%80%98world-politics%E2%80%99-articles-receive-recognition-american-political-science-association) in *World Politics* won the 2025 Best Article Award from the Democracy and Autocracy Section of the American Political Science Association.